appium-pro/TheApp/README.md

 # TheApp

 This is a cross-platform test application used primarily to expose views useful for showcasing Appium automation features.
+There is also a test suite for the application the demonstrates good Appium testing practices.
+See the [CI](CI.md) doc for a writeup on the most salient features of the test suite and how CI is achieved for this app.

-Release versions are available at the Releases section of this repo.
+Release versions of TheApp (typicall as `.apk` and `.app.zip` are available at the [Releases](https://github.com/appium-pro/TheApp/releases) section of this repo.

 ## Building locally